netdata/blog/content/posts/db-engine.md

 {{< figure src="/img/db-engine_server.png" alt="A screenshot of the Netdata dashboard with a server collecting 100,000 metrics" position="center" style="border-radius: 4px;" caption="And use only 9% CPU on a single core while you're at it!" captionPosition="center" >}}

-Given that Slack often uses hundreds of megabytes of RAM, and often than a gigabyte, 345MB of RAM doesn't seem that bad.

-{{< figure src="/img/db-engine_slack.png" alt="A screenshot Slack using hundreds of MB of RAM" position="center" style="border-radius: 4px;" caption="" captionPosition="center" >}}

 But what if you want to store weeks of metrics data at one-second granularity?
 Or months?
 Or **years**?

 Enter our new database engine.